Hammerfest Municipality: Destruction in World War II

-After their victory in the Norwegian Campaign of the Second World War, the Germans soon fortified Hammerfest and used it as a major base.
+After their victory in the Norwegian Campaign of the Second World War, the Germans soon fortified the town of Hammerfest and used it as a major base.
 The importance of Hammerfest to the Germans increased dramatically after their invasion of the Soviet Union in 1941.
 The occupiers installed three coastal batteries in and around Hammerfest, one with four 10.5 cm guns on Melkøya island near the town, one with three 10.5 cm guns on a hill right outside the town and a final battery with casemated 13 cm pieces on the Rypklubben peninsula near Rypefjord.

 The main German U-boat base in Finnmark was in Hammerfest, serving as a central supply base for the vessels attacking the allied supply convoys to Russia.
 Luftwaffe seaplanes were based at an improvised naval air station in nearby Rypefjord.
 The garrison in Hammerfest was also protected by around 4,000 mines and numerous anti-aircraft guns.

 During their long retreat following the Petsamo-Kirkenes Operation, the Germans no longer managed to transport troops by sea further east due to intensive Red Air Force raids.
 Thus Hammerfest became their main shipping port in Finnmark in the autumn of 1944.

 The town of Hammerfest was bombed twice by the Soviet Air Forces.
 The first time, on 14 February 1944, the town was hit by explosive and incendiary devices, but little damage was done.
 On 29 August 1944 Soviet bombers launched a second airstrike, inflicting significantly more damage to buildings and infrastructure in downtown Hammerfest.
 Two ships were sunk in the harbour.
 The ships lost were the local transports Tanahorn and Brynilen.

 The population was forcibly evacuated by the occupying German troops in the autumn of 1944 after a Soviet offensive at the northern extremity of the Eastern Front pushed into eastern Finnmark.
 All of Finnmark including the town was looted and burned to the ground by the Germans when they retreated in 1945, the last of the town having been destroyed by the time the Germans finally left on 10 February 1945.
 Only the town's small funeral chapel, built in 1937, was left standing.
 The Museum of Reconstruction in Hammerfest tells the story of these events and the recovery of the region.
 The Soviet troops in eastern Finnmark were withdrawn in September 1945.

-Mines and munitions left over from the Second World War are still being found and disposed of in the Hammerfest area.
+Mines and munitions left over from the Second World War were found and destroyed as late as 2008.